Services: CT | Ultrasound

 What Does a CT Machine look like?

-On this page is a photo of a St. Michael’s CT machine.
-It looks like a table with a giant donut at the end.
+A CT Scan machine looks like a table with a giant donut at the end.
 The patient is placed on the table feet first and the table slides the patient into the open end of the machine.

 What Should A Patient Do to Prepare for Their CT Scan?

 It’s important that the doctor or radiology technician knows if a patient is wearing any artificial devices such as a replacement knee, pacemaker, hearing aid or artificial hip.
 The patient will be asked to remove all jewelry and to take out any removable dental appliances.
 The patient will be placed in a hospital gown to wear for the duration of the CT exam.

 Who Performs the CT Scan?

 A certified radiology technician performs the CT scan.
 St. Michael’s is very fortunate to have emergency room-trained radiology technicians on staff and available 24 hours a day, 7 days a week.

 How Long Does the CT Scan Take?